What is User Stickiness?

-Now, click 🔘 Pivot Tables.
-Drag 🔤 month, 🔤 week and 🔤 date in Vertical Dimensions.
-Then, put 🔤 user_id in Values and specify the aggregation as Count Distinct.
+First, let’s calculate DAU.
+Open Pivot Tables and drag month, week, and date in Vertical Dimensions.
+Then, put user_id in Values and specify the aggregation as Count Distinct.
 This action tells the system to compute the unique number of users by date.
-The 🔤 month and 🔤 week will be used for joining tables later.
+The month and week variables will be used for joining tables later.

-Click 🔘 Pivot Tables.
-Place 🔤 week in Vertical Dimensions and 🔤 user_id in Values.
+Head to the next copy of the table and click Pivot Tables.
+Place week in Vertical Dimensions and user_id in Values.
 By specifying the aggregation as Count Distinct, it will return the unique number of users by week.

 5. Join Tables

-Now, let's combine these tables.
-Go back to the 📋 DAU table and click 🔘 Join.
-Then, merge the 📋 DAU and 📋 WAU table based on the 🔤 week column.
+Now, you should have 3 tables, each with one calculated metric.
+Let's combine these tables.
+Go back to the DAU table and click Join.
+Then, merge the DAU and WAU table based on the week column.

-Next, join another table.
-Click the 🔘 Join button again, and combine the 📋 DAU and 📋 MAU table based on the 🔤 month column.
+Similarly, join the DAU and MAU table based on the month column.

 6. Calculate Ratios